MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/datatype-property.md

 **Applies to:** Access 2013 | Access 2016

-You can use the **DataType** property to specify the type of data stored in a table field.
+Use the **DataType** property to specify the type of data stored in a table field.
 Each field can store data consisting of only a single data type.

 ## Setting